Recent Articles

 • directional spots above the countertop/island

-• a pendant or accent over the table zone
+• pendant or accent over the table zone

 Living room